spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/create.md

     “type” : “int”,
     “defaultValue” : 42,
-    “description” : “The time a wait stage shall pauseth”, “name” : timeToWait # This is the name that's referenced in the SpEL expression later }
+    “description” : “The time a wait stage shall pauseth”, “name” : "timeToWait" # This is the name that's referenced in the SpEL expression later }
   ],
   “id” : “newSpelTemplate”, # Main identifier to reference this template from instance